Security-Onion-Solutions/security-onion/README.md

 #### Looking for documentation?
 Please proceed to the [Wiki](https://github.com/Security-Onion-Solutions/security-onion/wiki).

-#### Want to validate the checksum of the downloaded ISO image?
+#### Want to verify the Security Onion ISO image?
-Please proceed to the [Checksums](https://github.com/Security-Onion-Solutions/security-onion/blob/master/checksums.txt) page.
+Please proceed to the [Verify ISO](https://github.com/Security-Onion-Solutions/security-onion/blob/master/Verify_ISO.md) page.

 #### Want to see what lies ahead for Security Onion?
 Please proceed to the [Roadmap](https://github.com/Security-Onion-Solutions/security-onion/wiki/Roadmap).